 - ✓ Jan-Feb 2022: BHRS conducted outreach and convened a workgroup with community members and service providers including people with lived experience and family members. - ✓ Feb-Apr 2022: The workgroup met three times in the beginning of the year to develop the idea stakeholder participation process.
 BHRS wanted the submission process to be as inclusive and as accessible as possible so that a broad range of community members would submit project ideas. - May-June 2022: Based on ideas from the workgroup, BHRS developed frequently asked questions about INN and requirements for INN projects; created "MythBusters" to demystify the submission process; and developed an outreach plan to inform community members about this opportunity.
 The submission form asked submitters to describe how their project addressed the MHSA Core Values as well as San Mateo County's MHSA Three-Year Plan prioritized needs.
 BHRS created a comprehensive submission packet with this information, a user-friendly submission form, and the scoring criteria.
 The submission packet was translated into Spanish and Vietnamese.
 See the submission form in Appendix 3. - ✓ Jun-July 2022: BHRS opened the submission process and conducted outreach to the community, along with workgroup members and partners.
-Because of the ongoing COVID pandemic, outreach was largely electronic and word-of-mouth. - Announcements at numerous internal and external community meetings; - Announcements at program activities engaging diverse families and communities (Parent Project, Health Ambassador Program, Lived Experience Academy, etc.); - E-mails disseminating information to over 3,000 stakeholders;

-- · Word of mouth on the part of committed staff and active stakeholders, - Postings on a dedicated MHSA webpage smchealth.org/bhrs/mhsa, and the monthly BHRS Director's Update. - ✓ June-July 2022: As part of the outreach strategy, BHRS held an online information session.
+Because of the ongoing COVID pandemic, outreach was largely electronic and word-of-mouth. - Announcements at numerous internal and external community meetings; - Announcements at program activities engaging diverse families and communities (Parent Project, Health Ambassador Program, Lived Experience Academy, etc.); - E-mails disseminating information to over 3,000 stakeholders; - Word of mouth on the part of committed staff and active stakeholders, - Postings on a dedicated MHSA webpage smchealth.org/bhrs/mhsa, and the monthly BHRS Director's Update. - ✓ June-July 2022: As part of the outreach strategy, BHRS held an online information session.
 BHRS also held a session on "online research" to provide submitters with tips for how to search online for data and research for their submission.
 These were recorded and available on the MHSA website.
 The submission window was open for six weeks in June and July.
 Throughout that time, BHRS held technical assistance/support sessions that potential submitters could join to talk through aspects of their idea.
 Submitters were highly encouraged to attend a support session. - ✓ July-August: BHRS received 19 ideas.
 All submitted ideas were pre-screened against the Innovation requirements, and 14 ideas moved forward to review.
 BHRS created a selection workgroup of four people, including BHRS staff, nonprofit providers, and people with lived experience, who reviewed proposals and scored them based on the identified criteria.
 BHRS also conducted an internal feasibility review that included preliminary feedback from the Mental Health Oversight and Accountability Commission (MHSOAC).
-From there, four INN ideas moved forward to develop into full INN project proposals for approval by the MHSOAC. - On October 6, 2022, the MHSA Steering Committee met to review the four project ideas and provide comment and considerations for the projects through breakout room discussions and online comment forms. - ✓ [To be updated at closing of the public comment period: The Behavioral Health Commission (BHC) voted to open the 30-day public comment period on November 2, 2022.
-Subsequently the BHC reviewed substantive comments received during the public hearing and closing of the public comment period and voted unanimously on December 7, 2022 to submit the INN Project Plan to the Board of Supervisors.
-All comments and letters of support are included in Appendix 4.]
+From there, four INN ideas moved forward to develop into full INN project proposals for approval by the MHSOAC. - On October 6, 2022, the MHSA Steering Committee met to review the four project ideas and provide comment and considerations for the projects through breakout room discussions and on-line comment forms.

+✓ The Behavioral Health Commission voted to open the 30-day public comment period on November 2, 2022 and held a public hearing at closing of the public comment period on December 7, 2022.
+No substantive comments were received.